exia-defrag/exia-defrag/README.md

 [Work in progress]
 - 👋 Hi, I’m @exia-defrag
-- 👀 I’m interested in ...
+- 👀 I’m interested in web application development
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning Angular and Python
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m not looking for any collaborations yet
-- 📫 How to reach me ...
+- 📫 No method of contact as of now

 <!---
 exia-defrag/exia-defrag is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.